Deciding on Graduate School

 - Professional Programs Professional programs are required for careers that often require licensure such as: Medical Doctor, Attorney, Occupational Therapist, Dentist, Physical Therapist, or Pharmacist.
 See pre-professional guides for deciding if this is the career for you and the St. Catherine Experience advising tools.

 Whether or not to attend graduate school is a decision that deserves careful consideration.
 Some students pursue graduate studies simply because they lack another career focus.
 However, the high cost of the degree, intense workload, and low rate of completion can make graduate school a costly decision.
 Know the cost of the degree and calculate the return on investment.
+Research fellowship opportunities.
 Additionally, approximately 50% of doctoral students drop out before completing their degree.
 As you contemplate whether or not graduate school is right for you, consider your answers to the following questions:

 - Am I considering graduate school only because I don’t know what else to do right now . . . as a way to postpone job hunting?